-This catalog should provide you with information on courses and programs at Jackson College to help you reach your goals.
-Our faculty and staff are eager to help you take your next steps, whether you are working toward an associate degree or certificate in one of our career programs, a program designed for transfer to a university, or courses to meet a specific need or purpose.
+Jackson College offers a variety of programs in career-oriented fields and majors intended for transfer to a university.
+This catalog should provide you with information on courses and programs at the College to help you reach your goals.
+Our faculty and staff are eager to help you take your next steps, whether you are working toward an associate degree or certificate in one of our career programs, a program designed for transfer to a university, a shorter-term credential or courses to meet a specific need or purpose.